How to Take a Big Bite Out of Dental Costs

 Fund your FSA.

 Whether or not you have dental insurance, estimate your likely out-of-pocket medical and dental costs, and stash that money in a flexible spending account (FSA).
-By funding an FSA with pretax earnings, you effectively reduce eligible bills by your tax-bracket percentage.
+By setting aside pretax earnings, you effectively get a 20-40 percent discount on out-of-pocket medical costs.

 To provide hands-on experience for their students, dental schools operate clinics where students treat patients under the supervision of dental school faculty; the University of California, San Francisco and the University of the Pacific operate such clinics.
 We’ve found prices at dental clinics to be significantly lower than average prices for dental practices.
-Keep in mind that if you need extensive treatment, it is likely to take longer at a dental school clinic than with a private dentist.
+Keep in mind that if you need extensive treatment, it will probably take longer at a dental school clinic than with a private dentist.